mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 **Enable `automaticallyAddRootGameObjectModules` for your `ContainerModuleLoader`** to allow the test utilities to override and inject additional bindings without requiring changes in your application code.

+Also, don't forget to add the assembly `mrwatts.fuelinject.testing` to your (test) assembly references to get access to the test utilities.

 ## Basic Scene Test

 A basic scene test that loads a scene and verifies that the window exists looks like this: